Skip to content

 The Lion does not ask the other animals for permission to lead.
 He does not feel 'low' because he wasn't given an 'official' ceremony.

-I for one find it tragic when our leaders wait for a 'vote of approval' from people who do not even share their Sanatana values.
+I for one find it tragic when leaders wait for a 'vote of approval' from people who do not even share their Sanatana values.
 You are a leader because of your Vikram-arjita-sattva — the strength you have earned through your Knowledge and your Sacrifice.

 The Lion